Skip to main content

 How many models are in the Ollama library?

-As of June 2026, the Ollama library contains approximately 4,500+ models (curated + community contributions) with official support.
+The Ollama library holds several hundred curated models (official support), growing weekly as new open-weight releases land.
 Hugging Face hosts thousands of additional GGUF models that can be loaded via Ollama using custom Modelfiles.

 Can I use models from Hugging Face directly in Ollama?